 Participation in the Sudbury CEA program is voluntary: you can leave the program at any time without fee or penalty.

-The program will periodically send Customer Notification letters to new or newly eligible electricity customers, which includes the program details, information about product prices, and renewable energy certificates.
+The program will periodically send Customer Notification letters to new or newly eligible electricity customers, which include program details, information about product prices, and renewable energy certificates.
 Customers who receive this letter and do not choose to opt out will be automatically enrolled.
 To enroll sooner, use our online forms.

 Massachusetts Power Information Disclosure Labels